 Before you do anything, please look through our archives to get a flavor for the types of stories we publish.

-We do our best to make decisions on submissions within 2 months.
 Since our lead time to publication may be several months, articles should not be so time-bound that they will become quickly dated.

 Submit Proposal to: